 Your smoothie may also not be cold enough, so feel free to add a few ice cubes to the recipe.

 Yes, of course!
 The almond milk adds a very slight nutty flavor and a creaminess that you won’t get with water or juice.
-However, feel free to use another plant-based milk such as flax, oat, or soy milk for a similar consistency.
+However, feel free to use another plant-based milk, such as flax, oat, or soy milk, for a similar consistency.
 You could also use coconut milk for a hint of sweet coconut in the smoothie.

 More Vegan Smoothie Recipes

-Blackberry Smoothie
+Blackberry Smoothie Without Yogurt

 Ingredients